waldoapp/waldo-go-cli/SIM_APPCENTER.md

 We _strongly_ recommend that you choose option 2 unless you actually desire the device build operation to be run.
-In this way, the build displays a `Canceled` status and thereby reserves the `Failed` status for true build failures.
+In this way, the build displays a `Canceled` status, and thereby reserves the `Failed` status for true build failures.

 [App Center]:   https://appcenter.ms